 - Companies involved in the production, distribution and sale of alcoholic drinks.
 Eligibility will be subject to the existence of a corporate responsibility policy. - Companies involved in the gambling industry (product manufacturing and distribution or provision of gambling services).
 Eligibility will be subject to the existence of a corporate responsibility policy. - Companies bound by military contracts.
 Investments in the production or distribution of products linked to weaponry are capped at 5% of the company's revenue.
-Investments in the production or distribution of products that are not linked to weaponry are capped at 10% of the company's revenue. - Companies involved in small arms.
+Investments in the production or distribution of products that are not linked to weaponry are capped at 10% of the company's revenue.

+- Companies involved in small arms.
 Companies are excluded if the manufacture and sale of assault weapons to civilian customers, the manufacture and sale of small arms to military or law enforcement personnel, the manufacture and sale of key components of small arms or the manufacture and sale of small arms (excluding assault weapons) to civilian customers account for more than 5% of the company's revenues. - Companies involved in nuclear power.
 Exposure to the production and/or distribution of nuclear power is strictly prohibited.
 Investments in the provision of products and support services are capped at 5% of the company's revenue. - Companies involved in thermal coal.
 Involvement in thermal coal mining is strictly prohibited.
-Investments in the production of electricity through thermal coal are capped at 5% of the company's revenue. - Companies involved in the tobacco industry.
+Investments in the production of electricity through thermal coal are capped at 1% of the company's revenue. - Companies involved in the tobacco industry.
 Exposure to the production of tobacco products is strictly prohibited.
 Investments in the provision of products and services linked to tobacco are capped at 5% of the company's revenue.
 Investments in retail sales of tobacco products are capped at 15% of the company's revenue. - Companies involved in pornography.
 Investments in the distribution of pornographic content are capped at 10% of the company's revenue. - Companies involved in the exploration, extraction, refining and transport of conventional oil and gas.
-The company must meet at least one of the following criteria: - Have a Science Based Targets initiative (SBTi) objective set well below 2 °C or 1.5 °C, or have a SBTi "Business Ambition for 1.5 °C" commitment. - Have less than 5% of its revenues from activities related to oil and gas. - Have less than 15% of capital expenditure allocated to oil and gas activities and not intended to increase revenues. - Have more than 15% of capital expenditure allocated to contributing activities (i.e. economic activities included in the European taxonomy or other economic activities (not yet in the European taxonomy) that contribute to environmental or social objectives (activities must clearly and practically contribute to one of the European Union's environmental objectives or to the Sustainable Development Goals (SDGs)).
+The company must meet the following criteria: - Have a Science Based Targets initiative (SBTi) objective set well below 2 °C or 1.5 °C, or have a SBTi "Business Ambition for 1.5 °C" commitment. - Have less than 5% of its revenues from activities related to oil and gas. - Companies involved in electricity generation.
+Companies that derive 50% or more of their revenue from the production of electricity with a carbon intensity of more than 100 g CO2/kWh are excluded.